Bruce Hajek

-Bruce Edward Hajek (born August 20, 1955) is a Professor in the Coordinated Science Laboratory, the head of the Department of Electrical and Computer Engineering, and the Leonard C. and Mary Lou Hoeft Chair in Engineering at the University of Illinois Urbana–Champaign.
+Bruce Edward Hajek (born August 20, 1955) is a professor in the Coordinated Science Laboratory, the head of the Department of Electrical and Computer Engineering, and the Leonard C. and Mary Lou Hoeft Chair in Engineering at the University of Illinois Urbana–Champaign.
 He does research in communication networking, auction theory, stochastic analysis, combinatorial optimization, machine learning, information theory, and bioinformatics.

 Background, education, and positions

 Bruce Hajek attended Willowbrook High School in Villa Park, Illinois.
-In 1973, he won the USA Mathematical Olympiad.
+In 1973, he finished sixth place in the USA Mathematical Olympiad.
 In the same year, he graduated from high school.
 He entered the University of Illinois Urbana–Champaign (UIUC) to study computer science, but later he switched his major to mathematics.
 After working in Summer 1975 at Brookhaven National Laboratory with Herbert Robbins, he graduated in 1976 with a BS in mathematics from UIUC and received an NSF Graduate Research Fellowship.
 He completed his MS degree in electrical engineering in 1977, again from UIUC, and then took his Fellowship to UC Berkeley, where he received his PhD in 1979 under Eugene Wong.
 The same year, he returned to the department of UIUC in Electrical & Computer Engineering, starting as an assistant professor and then becoming an associate professor (1982) and then a professor (1985).
 He was named the Leonard C. and Mary Lou Hoeft Chair in Engineering in 2006.

 Since 1986, he has been a recurring visitor at Cambridge University.
-In the 2009-2010 academic year, he was appointed a Rothschild Distinguished Visiting Fellow at the Isaac Newton Institute for Mathematical Sciences at Cambridge.
+In the 2009–2010 academic year, he was appointed a Rothschild Distinguished Visiting Fellow at the Isaac Newton Institute for Mathematical Sciences at Cambridge.

 In 1989, Hajek was elected a IEEE fellow for contributions to stochastic systems, communication networks, and control systems.